websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 1. Copy the `conf` folder from `Solr_Home/liferay` to the `liferay_configs` folder you just created.

    The `configset/liferay_configs` folder contains the SolrCloud Liferay collection configuration and is uploaded to ZooKeeper.
-By copying the `conf` folder from the `liferay` server configured earlier, you're using the `schema.xml` and `solrconfig.xml` files provided with the Liferay Solr Adapter.
+When you copy the `conf` folder from the `liferay` server configured earlier, you use the `schema.xml` and `solrconfig.xml` files provided with the Liferay Solr Adapter.

-1. Launch an interactive SolrCloud session to configure your SolrCloud cluster.
-Use this command:
+1. Launch an interactive SolrCloud session to configure your SolrCloud cluster:

    ```bash
    ./bin/solr -e cloud